Rowan Williams: Creationism

 Williams responded to a controversy regarding creationism being taught in privately sponsored academies saying that it should not be presented in schools as an alternative to evolution.
 When asked if he was comfortable with the teaching of creationism, he said "I think creationism is, in a sense, a kind of category mistake, as if the Bible were a theory like other theories" and "My worry is creationism can end up reducing the doctrine of creation rather than enhancing it."

 Williams has maintained traditional support amongst Anglicans and their leaders for the teaching of evolution as fully compatible with Christianity.
 This support has dated at least back to Frederick Temple's tenure as Archbishop of Canterbury.

 Interview with Emel magazine

 In November 2007, Williams gave an interview for Emel magazine, a British Muslim magazine.
 Williams condemned the United States and certain Christian groups for their role in the Middle East, while his criticism of some trends within Islam went largely unreported.
 As reported by The Times, he was greatly critical of the United States, the Iraq War, and Christian Zionists, yet made "only mild criticisms of the Islamic world".
 He claimed "the United States wields its power in a way that is worse than Britain during its imperial heyday".
-He compared Muslims in Britain to the Good Samaritans, praised Muslim salat ritual of five prayers a day, but said in Muslim nations, the "present political solutions aren't always very impressive".
+He compared Muslims in Britain to the Good Samaritans, and praised the Muslim salat ritual of five prayers a day, but said in Muslim nations, the "present political solutions aren't always very impressive".